CD Universe explained

 Industry:Internet, online retailing

-CD Universe is an e-commerce site that sells music CDs, mp3 downloads, movies, and video games worldwide.
+CD Universe was an e-commerce site that sells adult toys, adult DVDs, lingerie, and sexual wellness items.
+The original CD Universe was an online store that sold music CDs, mp3 downloads, movies, and video games worldwide until June 2024.
 CD Universe also offered a wide selection of miscellaneous items such as stuffed animals, jigsaw puzzles, board games, etc.[1]

 History

-CD Universe was created in 1996 by founder and CEO Charles Beilman in Wallingford, Connecticut, United States, where it is still maintained and operated.[2]
-[3] CD Universe lists over 940,000 physical products and over 6 million downloadable songs.
+CD Universe was created in 1996 by founder and CEO Charles Beilman in Wallingford, Connecticut, United States.
+CD Universe listed over 940,000 physical products and over 6 million downloadable songs.

 In 1999, CD Universe was sold by Charles Beilman to eUniverse.[2]
 Charles Beilman bought CD Universe back from eUniverse in October, 2000 after eUniverse decided they wanted to focus on their entertainment business (they eventually owned MySpace).